javaee/javamail/doc/release/README.txt

       export CLASSPATH=$CLASSPATH:/u/me/download/javamail-${mail.version}/mail.jar:.

-    Also include the "activation.jar" file that you obtained from downloading the Java Activation Framework, in your CLASSPATH.
+    Also, if you're using JDK 1.5 or earlier, include the "activation.jar" file that you obtained from downloading the JavaBeans Activation Framework, in your CLASSPATH.
 For example:

       export CLASSPATH=$CLASSPATH:/u/me/download/activation/activation.jar

   3. Go to the demo directory

-  4. Compile any demo using your java compiler.
+  4. Compile any demo using your Java compiler.
 For example:

       javac msgshow.java